JoaoFPortugal/SEC/notary/README.md

 gradle run
 ```

-*Note: If when trying to do an operation there is a `java.lang.UnsatisfiedLinkError` check if the `LD_LIBRARY_PATH` includes the path to the `lib/linux` folder.
+*Note: If when trying to do an operation there is a `java.lang.UnsatisfiedLinkError` check if the `LD_LIBRARY_PATH` environment variable includes the path to the `lib/linux` folder.
 Same for the property `java.library.path`.
 Gradle should take care of these though.*

 ## SQLite